Home

 Why we picked Teamtailor

-Teamtailor’s biggest selling feature is their career pag — well built out yet easy to navigate.
-The platform also has features that ingrain diversity, equality, and inclusion in the hiring process.
-Trials are available and they don’t require your credit card details.
+Teamtailor’s biggest selling feature is its career page, which is well-built and so easy to navigate.
+The SMB-focused ATS platform also features elements that promote diversity, equality, and inclusion throughout the hiring process.
+Plus, free trials are available, and they don’t require your credit card details.

 PROS